In it, they show the only side-by-side comparison of releasing the slide with the slide stop vs. racking the slide that I’ve seen.

 The last comment/complaint that we’ll address is that “Racking the slide works on every gun.
 The slide lock is different on a lot of guns and doesn’t even exist on others.
 I’d rather have 1 technique that works on every gun.”

 Ah, yes…the magical “1 technique” that works on every gun.
 I understand the desire.
-And it even makes sense when you’re working with base level shooters where you’re more concerned about them not hurting themselves or anyone around them rather than helping them become the best shooter possible.
+And that argument even makes a little sense when you’re working with base level shooters where you’re more concerned about them not hurting themselves or anyone around them rather than helping them become the best shooter possible.

 But when you (or a student) wants to master your craft, I believe a better approach is to minimize the number of types of guns that you shoot and focus on the specific techniques that will work best for the pistol that you shoot the most.
 Use the best techniques for the gun that you want to master and use the general techniques for everything else.

-It’s worth it to note that this is a minute and a half from the 9+ hour Concealed Carry Masters DVD Course.
+Remember, all of this came from less than 2 minutes of the 9+ hour Concealed Carry Masters DVD Course.
 With 4.5 hours of instruction and another 4.5 hours of dry fire follow along drills and live fire demonstrations, it’s hard to put into words how quickly and dramatically it can improve your ability to put fast, accurate rounds on target.

 This is a perfect training tool for yourself or for the shooter in your life…especially if he’s a fan of the SEALs.
 With ranges full, ammo expensive, and range time as expensive as it is, this is the perfect answer for how to quickly, easily, and affordably go through Special Ops pistol training in the comfort of your own home.
 To learn more now, go to: ConcealedCarryMastersCourse.com